Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Auxiliary lemmas

-For the sake of completeness, we formulate the following change-of-variable result by taking Theorem 3.1 from \citet{peskir2005a} and changing some of its hypothesis according to Remark 3.2 from \citet{peskir2005a}.
-Specifically, the $\ref{lm:change_var2.iii-a}$ version of Lemma \ref{lm:change_var2} comes after changing, in \citet{peskir2005a}, (3.27) and (3.28) for the joint action of (3.26), (3.35), and (3.36).
-The $\ref{lm:change_var2.iii-b}$ version relaxes condition (3.35) into (3.37) in \textit{ibid}.
+For the sake of completeness, we formulate the following change-of-variable result by taking Theorem 3.1 from \cite{peskir2005a} and changing some of its hypotheses according to Remark 3.2 from \cite{peskir2005a}.
+Specifically, the $\ref{lm:change_var2.iii-a}$ version of Lemma \ref{lm:change_var2} comes after changing, in \cite{peskir2005a}, (3.27) and (3.28) for the joint action of (3.26), (3.35), and (3.36).
+The $\ref{lm:change_var2.iii-b}$ version relaxes condition (3.35) into (3.37) in \cite{peskir2005a}.